African All Stars Transfer News and Rumours: Toulouse set transfer fee for Tottenham target Sangare | Goal.com

 Brest are working to bring Benin international Steve Mounie back to the French Ligue 1, according to L’Equipe via MaxiFoot.

-The Pirates have turned their attention to the Huddersfield Town striker to reinforce their attacking options after suffering back-to-back defeat in their first two matches this season.
+The Pirates have turned their attention to the Huddersfield Town striker as an option to strengthen their frontline after suffering back-to-back defeats in their first two matches this season.

 Mounie moved to England from Montpellier in 2017 and he scored eight goals in 30 Championship matches last season.